Celebrating 100 years during a pandemic

 Her loved ones joke, she must be lying about her age; there is no way she can really be 100 and look and feel this good.

-"Well, she's exercised up until, well I think she still does do little exercises.
-She eats really well," Pam's granddaughter, Alissa Mariannacci explained.
+"Well, she's exercised up until, well, I think she still does do little exercises.
+She eats really well," Pam's granddaughter, Alissa Marianacci, explained.

 Pam agrees, there is no secret, just taking care of yourself.